 Public Art in Chicago

-The site of my work for a new train station in Chicago’s Near Westside neighborhood is making progress.
-In the photo on the right, the wall is being constructed that will hold the artwork’s almost one million 1/4”ceramic tiles that will be installed this month and the final station work will be completed later this year.
-Along with archival photographs I used from the Chicago History Museum and the symbolic image of the prairie, the composition references the pioneering work of Florence Kelly, who went door-to-door during a hot summer in 1892 to collect demographic data on social and working conditions in the area that led to establishing sociology as a discipline, introduced infographics, and instigated stricter working conditions in sweatshops.
+The mural includes almost one million 1/4” ceramic tiles.
+Along with archival photographs I used from the Chicago History Museum and the symbolic image of the prairie, the composition references the pioneering work of Florence Kelly, who went door-to-door during a hot summer in 1892 to collect demographic data on social and working conditions in the area that led to establishing sociology as a discipline, introduced infographics, and instigated stricter working conditions in sweatshops and policies around child labor.
+Although it is hard to say how others may interpret the mural, in my mind it is asking: What is over the horizon of the Midwestern prairie?
+And, what new Near West Side might this group of young people be walking towards?
+What future Chicago might the Greenline take them to?

 New In My Library